Which is more important, brand building or business growth?

 People understand a lot more about “marketing” than we give them credit for.
 And certainly, a lot more than they did just a few years ago.

-• They know that companies have marketing plans and regular promotions, so they wait for the price offs.
+- They know that companies have marketing plans and regular promotions, so they wait for the price-offs.

-• They realise that in today’s world, products have become more and more similar.
+- They realise that in today’s world, products have become more and more similar.
 Their format, colour or perfume may be different, but their performances are pretty comparable.
 So the competition manufacturers see is not reflected in consumer habits.
 Loyalty has become a rare commodity!

-• They are far more likely to have a portfolio of brands from which they choose in many categories.
+- They are far more likely to have a portfolio of brands from which they choose in many categories.
 And they are far less likely to be loyal to only one brand.

-• They have come to expect constant innovation, quickly adopt and adapt to the once novel idea, and then start searching for the next improvement.
+- They have come to expect constant innovation, quickly adopt and adapt to the once novel idea, and then start searching for the next improvement.

-COVID AND CONSUMER BEHAVIOURS
+COVID AND CONSUMER BEHAVIOUR

 As brands were adapting to the new savvy consumer, along came covid and consumer habits and behaviours changed dramatically.